davesnowdon/naoutil/README.md

 In this project I've combined use of choreographe for the boxes and eclipse/pydev to manage the python code outside of choreographe.
 The eclipse project is inside the choreographe one and I've followed the maven directory structure so that the main python code is in src/main/python and the unit tests are in src/test/python.
 You'll need to include at least the src/main dir in your projects for the choreographe boxes to work

 ## JSON
-Provides functions to_json() and from_json() that allow arbitrary classes to be converted to/from JSON providing that they implement 2 helper functions.
+Provides functions to_json_string(), to_json_file() and from_json_string(),
+from_json_file() that allow arbitrary classes to be converted to/from JSON providing that they implement 2 helper functions.
 The classes may also need to implement the __eq__function and name if these aren't defined in sub-classes.
 The two functions below demonstrate this.
 JsonTestBase is a class with no data but which can be serialised and deserialised so you get back a class of the same type, JsonWithData is a more interesting data-bearing class.

 <pre lang="python"><code>
 class JsonTestBase(object):